albaNoodle/adni-data-extractor/src/next-steps.md

 ## After that

-Build the new csv from the phenotypes recolected (~25/11):
+Build the new csv from the phenotypes recolected (~25/11): OK

 - Endpoint POST that send filter (brain parts, patients, date range, diagnosis) and generates the csv, with the next structure.
+OK

 ### CSV structure